NY man gets prison for killing 7-year-old daughter

 Gabrielle White was killed in her New Rochelle home in 2017 by her father, Neil White, the day after her parents signed their divorce papers.

-Michelle Hoard carried her daughter’s doll as she went to the podium on Thursday for her victim impact statement.
+Michelle Hord carried her daughter’s doll as she went to the podium on Thursday for her victim impact statement.

-The Journal News says Hoard was supported by about 50 friends and relatives, many wearing buttons with Gabrielle's picture.
+The Journal News says Hord was supported by about 50 friends and relatives, many wearing buttons with Gabrielle's picture.

 She said White had taught Gabrielle an expression: "What is daddy's number one job?
 To protect me."

-Note: This story corrects the spelling of Michelle Hord based on updated information from the Westchester DA.